Moore's Ford lynchings: Grand jury investigation

 Monday's testimony was highlighted by the appearance before the grand jury of Mrs. Jesse Warwick.
 The wife of a Monroe minister, she testified to seeing men in at least two carloads gather on a roadside in the vicinity of Monroe at some point between the stabbing of Hester and the incident at Moore's Ford.
 That event was believed to have been a rehearsal for the lynching.
 The government intended to show planning, possibly with the knowledge of Walton county law officers and Harrison.
 Other witnesses that day were Monroe chief of Police Ben Dickerson; Gene Sloan, a youth from the Georgia Boys' Training School at Milledgeville; and Mrs. Moena Williams, mother of Dorothy Malcom, who said that Dorothy was killed on her twentieth birthday.

 George Alvin Adcock, a resident of Monroe, was indicted by the federal grand jury for perjury.
 He was accused of two counts of false testimony regarding his statements on December 11, 1946.
 The first count alleged he denied leaving his house the day of the crime.
 He supposedly visited the town of Monroe that day.
 The second count states that he denied visiting the scene of the crime on July 26.
 Sixteen witnesses were questioned that day, including Mrs. Powell Adcock.

 After hearing nearly three weeks of testimony, the grand jury was "unable to establish the identity of any persons guilty of violating the civil rights statute of the United States."

-On February 11, 2019, the United States Court of Appeals for the Eleventh Circuit, in a 2–1 decision, affirmed a lower court's ruling that the transcripts of the grand jury proceedings should be released.